malkhamis-panw/gaia/doc/documentation.md

 ### Poke

 When available, poke can be used to update various information about the parent.
-For instance, for Defenders, poke will be used as the heartbeat.
+For instance, for enforcers, poke will be used as the heartbeat.

 #### Relations

 ##### `GET /enforcers/:id/poke`

 Sends a poke empty object.
-This is used to ensure a Defender is up and running.
+This is used to ensure a enforcer is up and running.

 Parameters:

 - `cpuload` (`float`): Deprecated.
-- `enforcementStatus` (`enum(Failed | Inactive | Active)`): If set, changes the enforcement status of the Defender along with the poke.
+- `enforcementStatus` (`enum(Failed | Inactive | Active)`): If set, changes the enforcement status of the enforcer along with the poke.
 - `forceFullPoke` (`boolean`): If set, it will trigger a full poke (slower).
 - `memory` (`integer`): Deprecated.
 - `processes` (`integer`): Deprecated.
-- `sessionClose` (`boolean`): If set, terminates a session for a Defender.
+- `sessionClose` (`boolean`): If set, terminates a session for a enforcer.
-- `sessionID` (`string`): If set, sends the current session ID of a Defender.
+- `sessionID` (`string`): If set, sends the current session ID of a enforcer.
-- `status` (`enum(Registered | Connected | Disconnected)`): If set, changes the status of the Defender along with the poke.
+- `status` (`enum(Registered | Connected | Disconnected)`): If set, changes the status of the enforcer along with the poke.
 - `ts` (`time`): time of report.
 If not set, local server time will be used.
-- `version` (`string`): If set, version of the current running Defender.
+- `version` (`string`): If set, version of the current running enforcer.
-- `zhash` (`integer`): Can be set to help Microsegmentation Console target the correct shard where the Defender is stored.
+- `zhash` (`integer`): Can be set to help Microsegmentation Console target the correct shard where the enforcer is stored.

 ##### `GET /processingunits/:id/poke`